django-money/django-money/README.rst

 Background
 ----------

-This project is a ork of the Django support that was in http://code.google.com/p/python-money/
+This project is a fork of the Django support that was in http://code.google.com/p/python-money/

 This version adds tests, and comes with several critical bugfixes.